Announcement¶

 5. Kather, Jakob Nikolas, et al. "Deep learning can predict microsatellite instability directly from histology in gastrointestinal cancer."
 Nature medicine 25.7 (2019): 1054-1056.

-the Ministry of Health and Welfare, Republic of Korea.
+This research project is funded by the Ministry of Health and Welfare, Republic of Korea.

-PAIP platform
+PAIP platform¶

 PAIP provides more high-quality pathologic slide images of six tumor types as well as region-of-interest annotations developed by pathology experts.
 Please find this website http://wisepaip.org.